eeshvardasikcm/rise-of-kingdoms-guides/realistic-effect-strategies.md

 You will have to either upgrade your city hall, or move some buildings around, in order to bring a new building into the complexity of your city.
+## rising with the morning sunstar
+The best thing in life,
+for balanced daily health,
+is rising before sunrise,
+and going to bed early enough with the sunset, and rising early before sunrise every morning.